qk693516337/Kemono-Downloader/security.md

 ## Active Maintenance

 The Kemono Downloader is actively maintained.
-We strive to address bugs, implement new features, and improve security in a timely manner.
+We strive to address bugs, implement new features in a timely manner.
 If you discover any security vulnerabilities, please report them responsibly (details on reporting to be added if a formal process is established).

 We appreciate your help in keeping Kemono Downloader secure!